 07 of 10

-Try not to site containers in full mid-day sun.
-You may have chosen plants that say they require full sun, but container gardens heat up much more quickly and intensely than in the ground gardens.
+Try not to sit containers in full midday sun.
+You may have chosen plants that say they require full sun, but container gardens heat up much more quickly and intensely than ground gardens.
 Most plants will welcome some relief from the midday sun.

 On the other hand, when you must position a container in the shade, consider putting it on a wall that can reflect some light back.
 The plants won't suffer from the extreme heat, but they will benefit from indirect light.

 08 of 10